 About Gig Harbor Academy

 Established in 1976, Gig Harbor Academy is the oldest private school in Gig Harbor.
-Originally founded as a one-room schoolhouse amidst 10 acres of natural surroundings, children from two through fifth grade continue to educate in an environment that encourages them to think freely for themselves and develop a love for learning.
+Originally founded as a one-room schoolhouse amidst 10 acres of natural surroundings, children from aged two through fifth grade continue to educate in an environment that encourages them to think freely for themselves and develop a love for learning.

 Gig Harbor Academy continues to follow its guiding principles by providing experiential, inquiry-based learning.
 When students have questions they are encouraged and supported and given the tools to find the answers as they learn through joyful discovery.
 Gig Harbor Academy expands the walls of its classroom by taking advantage of its sprawling campus.
 Students are encouraged to explore the world around them whether they are discovering in the wetlands, working on a real-world assignment in the certified Nature Explore Outdoor Classroom®, or recreating outside at recess or during P.E.